Chad Focus

-Chad Arrington, known professionally as Chad Focus, is an American musician and convicted felon.
+Chad Arrington, known professionally as Chad Focus, is an American musician.

 Career

 Arrington took up classical piano lessons at a young age.
 After graduating from college, he started the record label Focus Music Entertainment.

 In August 2017, BET released music video "Get to the Money".
-He released the single "Dance with Me", which was produced by J. Oliver, featuring Raeliss.
+He released the single "Dance with Me", which was produced by J. Oliver, featuring and written by Raeliss.

 Legal issues

 In June 2019, federal prosecutors announced Arrington had been indicted on charges of conspiracy, wire fraud and aggravated identity theft.
 They alleged he used his employer-issued credit card to make $4.1 million in unauthorized purchases.
 Much of that money, prosecutors say, was spent promoting his music venture, including buying likes and shares on social media, inflating his play counts on streaming platforms and paying for billboard space.

 In February 2020, Arrington pleaded guilty to conspiracy to commit wire fraud.
 In May 2021, a federal judge sentenced him to two years and six months in prison.
 At his sentencing hearing, Arrington claimed amphetamine use and an undiagnosed mental illness helped lead to his offenses.

 He was held in the low-security wing of Federal Correctional Complex, Petersburg in Petersburg, Virginia and later transferred to a reentry program.
-He is scheduled to be released March 21, 2023.
+He was released March 21, 2023.